QuEraComputing/Bloqade.jl/docs/src/install.md

 ## Low-latency Usage of Bloqade Component Packages

 The Bloqade project contains multiple packages.
-For development on top of the functionality, (especially for those who do not need the ODE solvers), We recommend you to use the corresponding component packages.
+For development on top of the functionality, (especially for those who do not need the ODE solvers), we recommend you to use the corresponding component packages.
 The following is a list of component packages and what they do (WIP = work-in-progress)

 - BloqadeExpr: Expressions and API definitions for Bloqade.